 Improvements in your financial status over the years and/or changes to relevant tax legislation can also create circumstances that lead to the need for estate plan revisions.
 In fact, we just experienced a change that is very relevant to the estate planning community.
 As of 2018, the federal estate tax exemption is $11.2 million.
 This is the amount that can be transferred before the estate tax and its 40 percent rate is applied to your estate.
 Prior to the enactment of the tax legislation, the federal estate tax exemption was $5.49 million.
 Clearly, this is a very significant difference, and changes like these should definitely be discussed with your estate planning attorney if you are a high net worth individual.

 As you can see, there are many things to take into consideration as the years pass, and you should certainly go forward in a fully informed manner.
-With this in mind, we have scheduled a number of informative seminars over the coming weeks.
-You can obtain some very useful knowledge if you attend the session that fits into your schedule, and these seminars are being offered free of charge.
-To register, visit our seminar schedule page, find the date that works for you, and follow the simple instructions.
+With this in mind, we have scheduled a number of informative Webinars over the coming weeks.
+You can obtain some very useful knowledge if you attend the session that fits into your schedule, and these Webinars are being offered free of charge.
+To register, visit our Webinar schedule page, find the date that works for you, and follow the simple instructions.